Jawed Wassel: Death

 Towards the end of the film's production, Wassel attempted to convince Powell to accept a lesser stake of 10% of the gross earnings, in place of the 30% that he was initially promised.
 Powell quickly became enraged and impaled Wassel with a pool cue, then "stabbed Wassel 'several times' before dismembering his body with a hacksaw."
 On October 4, 2001, Wassel was expected at a film screening for his film in Manhattan.
 When he did not arrive to the screening location on 55th Street, his friends became worried and notified the local authorities.
 Powell chopped Wassel's body into pieces and stored them in boxes.
-The next day, Powell was stopped by a police officer who noticed his suspicious behavior and the blood-stained boxes of Wassel's body.
+The next day, Powell was stopped by a police officer who noticed his suspicious behavior and the blood-stained boxes containing Wassel's body.

-Police charged Powell with the murder of Wassel, although he initially plead not guilty.
+Police charged Powell with the murder of Wassel, although he initially pleaded not guilty.
 Although it has been reported that Powell ended Wassel's life over logistics with FireDancer, one interview states that Powell's motivations were driven by his belief that Wassel "had contacts with the Taliban" and due to his alleged belief that Wassel made a trip to Afghanistan prior to the September 11 attacks.
 Powell pleaded guilty on August 18, 2003, and was sentenced to 25 years.